5 ways for your business to be HR ready for Christmas

 Many awards require a minimum of two months notice in writing to be given to employees when you are having a shutdown period, and you are expecting employees to use their annual leave to cover this time.

 Don’t leave it to the last minute.
 You can include a note with the payslips or send out a memo or email.
 Be clear on what days during this period will be annual leave and which days will be public holidays.

 Have a conversation with any employees that will not have enough annual leave accrued to cover the shutdown period as they may need to take leave without pay and will need to plan for this.
 If it is only a day or two they are short, you can decide to allow their leave balance to go into arrears.
 I would recommend that you just make this decision on a case by case basis as I have seen instances where an employee has resigned and left the employer short.

-Remember that in Victoria, the following Public Holidays apply.
-Note that there may be differences in other states.
+Remember that in Victoria, the following Public Holidays apply for the remainder of 2020 and early next year.
+Note that there may be differences in other states or regional areas.

 If you are trading over this time, such as in retail or hospitality, you need to ensure you understand the restrictions on trading on these days.
 You may want to look at the costs of penalty rates to make sure it is worth opening at all.
 The earlier you make these decisions, the more notice you can give staff on rosters.

 When it comes to rostering staff on Public Holidays, it is often worth asking who wants to work first.
 Some employees would choose to get additional pay than spending Boxing Day with their family!
 If you are lucky, you may be able to set up a roster where everyone is happy.

 Christmas parties are always a contentious issue.
 If it is safe to have one in line with local restrictions, when will you have it?
 Who will organise it?
 Who will pay?
 Now is the time to start to make these decisions if you haven’t already.
 If you are not going to be able to have a Christmas party this year, will you do something else to celebrate the end of what has been a challenging year?